iltommi/qdb-documentation/source/1.1.3/reference/qdbd.rst

 .. describe:: local::chord::no_stabilization

-    A boolean value representing whether or not this node should stabilize upon startup. **Contact a QuasarDB representative before editing this value.**
+    A read-only boolean value representing whether or not this node should stabilize upon startup.
+Even if set to true, stabilization will still occur.

 .. describe:: local::chord::node_id

     A string in the form hex-hex-hex-hex, where hex is an hexadecimal number lower than 2^64, representing the 256-bit ID to use.
-If left at the default of 0-0-0-0, the daemon will assign a random node ID at startup.
+If left at the default of 0-0-0-0, the daemon will assign a random node ID at startup. **Contact a Bureau14 representative before changing this from the default value.**

 .. describe:: local::logger::dump_file